Lugdunum3D/Lugdunum/doc/guidelines.md

 #include <lug/System/Logger/Message.hpp>
 ```

 You should include all the headers that define the symbols you rely upon, except in the unusual case of forward declaration.
 If you rely on symbols from `bar.hpp`, don't rely on the fact that you included `foo.hpp` which (currently) includes `bar.hpp`: include `bar.hpp` yourself, unless `foo.hpp` explicitly demonstrates its intent to provide you the symbols of `bar.hpp`.
-However, any includes present in the related header do not need to be included again in the related `.cpp` (i.e., `foo.cpp` can rely on `foo.hpp`'s includes).
+However, any includes present in the related header do not need to be included again in the related `.cpp` (i.e., `foo.cpp` can rely on includes of `foo.hpp` ).

 # Scoping

 ## Namespaces

 All namespaces should be terminated by a comment after the end bracket specifying the name of the corresponding namespace.
-A namespace doesn't imply another level of indentation, see below for an example.
+A namespace does not imply another level of indentation, see below for an example.

-Namespaces should be used also in the `.cpp` files to avoid repetition.
+Namespaces should also be used in the `.cpp` files to avoid repetition.

 **Example:**